 When the Centers for Disease Control and Prevention (CDC), federal, state, and/or local governments issue health and safety protocols, such as social distancing, providers must provide services to VR or ILS-OIB customers following these guidelines.

-For in person services, when social distancing protocols are in place, a VR3472 must be approved justifying the need for the service and how the customer's and provider staff health and safety will be maintained.
+When social distancing protocols are in place, refer to the chapter associated with the service to determine how services may be provided.

 For more information refer to 3.6.4.2 Evaluation of Service Delivery.

 …